Do you hire gig workers or freelancers?

 Why do you hire gig workers and freelancers?

-On top of that, there are lots of reasons why working with freelancers makes a lot of sense.
+There are lots of reasons why working with freelancers makes a lot of sense.
 One of the primary ones is the affordability of the entire process.
 You pay per gig or per project and that’s it.
 As I mentioned above, there’s no need to worry about any extra expenses and that really helps a lot if you have a small business with a very small budget.

 Also, many freelancers are innovative.
 I work with freelancers because they are always up to date with their industry.
 They use top of the line equipment and software, and I don’t have to pay for any of that.
-Stuff like this really helps keep the costs low while also allowing the freelancer to deliver a very good job every time no matter the situation.

-Best practices when hiring freelancers:
+Best practices when hiring freelancers

 - Only use only reputable freelancer platforms to avoid any issues or scams